 (this picture more from the mid 50's)

 and who's responsibility it was to keep in check the "free love" that was happening in the National Forest that surrounded the tiny mountain town at the end of the Roaring Fork Valley.
+In fact, we lived right at the Aspen Ranger Station, which is situated at one of the first intersections as you come into town.

 Just around the visitor entrance, where my sister, brother and I were the first to grab every publication, coloring book, poster, pencil, rule or anything else put out by Smoky the Bear or Woodsy Owl...